 - 4 whole poblano peppers, roasted and peeled

 - 3 cloves of garlic, minced

-- 16 ounces corn, frozen ok
+- 16 ounces corn kernels, fresh or frozen

 - 1 teaspoon Mexican Oregano